robotage/SyntroApps/SyntroViewGS/README.md

 To build SyntroViewGS on Linux:

-	cd ~/SyntroNet/SyntroApps/SyntroViewGS
+	cd ~/richards-tech/SyntroApps/SyntroViewGS
 	qmake
 	make
 	sudo make install

 To build on Windows, use the SyntroViewGS.sln solution file.
+It assumes that the gstreamer sdk (http://docs.gstreamer.com/display/GstSDK/Installing+on+Windows) has been installed in the standard location.

 ### Run